Titewhai Harawira: Early life and family

 Harawira was born in 1932 in Whakapara, the eldest of seven children.
 She was part of the iwi (tribes) of Ngāpuhi and Ngāti Wai, and descended from Ngāpuhi chiefs Eruera Maihi Patuone and Tāmati Wāka Nene.
 She was raised by her mother's parents, attended Whakapara Native School followed by the Queen Victoria School for Māori Girls, and trained as a nurse.
-In 1952 she married John Puriri Harawira, a Māori warden and taxi driver, and they had twelve children (three through whāngai adoption), including New Zealand politician Hone Harawira.
+In 1952 she married John Puriri Harawira, a Māori warden and taxi driver, and they had twelve children (three through whāngai adoption), including New Zealand politician Hone Harawira and activist Hinewhare Harawira.
 Shortly after their marriage they moved to Avondale in Auckland.

 Harawira and her husband were founding members of Hoani Waititi Marae and she was active in the Māori Women's Welfare League.
 She later recalled that she would visit the children's schools to ensure their Māori names were being spelled and pronounced correctly: "It was necessary for me to enforce a safety barrier around my children so that they would feel comfortable about being Maori and having a language to be proud of."
 Her husband died in 1977 when their youngest child was eight years old.
 After his death, she worked part-time including as a telephone exchange operator.